-The vice president for finance and administration, and associate vice president of or finance and administration, and administration administration administrative services, or director of treasury and student business services administrative services shall submit quarterly reports to the Board of Regents and the president of the university in the format prescribed by the PFIA, within a reasonable time after the end of the quarter.
+The vice president for finance and administration, and associate vice president of r finance ial and administration ve services, or director of treasury and student business services administrative services shall submit quarterly reports to the Board of Regents and the president of the university in the format prescribed by the PFIA, within a reasonable time after the end of the quarter.
 The reports must:

-- a. describe in detail the investment position of the university on the date of the report; - b. be prepared by the investment officer(s) of the university; - c. be signed by the investment officer(s) of the university; - d. contain a summary statement of each pooled fund group that states the: - i. beginning market value for the reporting period; - ii. ending market value for the period; and - iii. fully accrued interest for the reporting period; - e. state the book value and market value of each separately invested asset at the end of the reporting period by the type of asset and fund type invested; - f. state the maturity date of each separately invested asset that has a maturity date; - g. state the account or fund or pooled group fund for which each individual investment was - 3.21 Investments Page 8 of 12

-- acquired; and - h. state the compliance of the investment portfolio of the university as it relates to the investment strategy expressed in this policy and to relevant provisions of the Public Funds Investment Act.
+- a. describe in detail the investment position of the university on the date of the report; - b. be prepared by the investment officer(s) of the university; - c. be signed by the investment officer(s) of the university; - d. contain a summary statement of each pooled fund group that states the: - i. beginning market value for the reporting period; - ii. ending market value for the period; and - iii. fully accrued interest for the reporting period; - e. state the book value and market value of each separately invested asset at the end of the reporting period by the type of asset and fund type invested; - f. state the maturity date of each separately invested asset that has a maturity date; - g. state the account or fund or pooled group fund for which each individual investment was 3.21 Investments acquired; and h. state the compliance of the investment portfolio of the university as it relates to the investment strategy expressed in this policy and to relevant provisions of the Public Funds Investment Act.